"The purpose of life is to live it, to taste experience to the utmost."

 The Lover's aliveness rests on two pillars:

 Passion: The ability to be moved—by beauty, injustice, love, grief, wonder.
-It is the warmth and color of your engagement with life.
+Passion is the warmth and color of our engagement with life.

-Presence: The capacity to be here with what you feel and what is happening.
-You don't race ahead or zone out.
+Presence: The capacity to be here with what we feel and what is happening.
+We don't race ahead or zone out.

 When these two are balanced, passion has roots and presence has warmth.